Frequently Asked Questions

 - Wheelchair seating is reserved and must be purchased through the main box office.

 - For information on local accommodations visit Sudbury Tourism.

 - The Sudbury Wolves offer a number of excellent advertising opportunities within the Sudbury Community Arena including rinkboards, railboards, back-lit signs, videoboard, corporate sponsorship and much more!
 For more information, contact Vince Fortunato at 705-675-3941, or email@example.com.

 - Patrons must be 19 years of age or older to purchase and/or consume alcoholic beverages.
 The Concession Operator reserves the right to request identification at the time of purchase from all patrons who appear to be 30 years of age or under.
 The Sudbury Community Arena reserves the right to eject anyone under the legal drinking age who is consuming alcohol.

 - Animals are not permitted in the arena with the exception of guide, sign and signal dogs to persons with disabilities.
 Some events include animals as part of the act and those animals are permitted within the arena.
 If attending an event with a service animal and an aisle seat is required, please notify the Sudbury Community Arena Box Office at the time of purchase.

-- One ATM machine is located on the west end of the main lobby near the VIP Lounge.
-Another ATM is located near the doors that open onto Minto/Brady streets.
+- One ATM machine is located near the doors that open onto Minto/Brady streets.